EnzoFantapieHamang/meteo_js/README.md

 # meteo

-This is a weather application using the OpenWeather API.
+This is a weather application that uses the OpenWeather API, allowing you to search for a city and get real-time weather updates.